-is never tighter than the norm bound of [2] or the LB-s bound derived here.
+We have repeated the algorithm of Section II-B for the L_2 bound to obtain a tighter version of this bound, referred to as the L_2 -s bound.
+The results are reported in Table III (it can be easily verified that L_2 -s is a valid lower bound).
+The L_2 -s bound is seen to be significantly tighter than the L_2 bound especially at lower SNRs, but it is never tighter than the norm bound of [2] or the LB-s bound derived here.
 Table III also emphasizes the last point observed in Table II for the Golay (24, 12) code: for SNR > 6 dB, the LB-s bound is tighter than the other bounds for the entire SNR range considered in the table.
 A similar behavior is observed for other linear block codes.

 An important point to note is the computation time of the bounds.
-The second version of the algorithm to compute the LB-s bound in Subsection II-B drastically reduces the computation time for the LB-s bound.
-For example, as mentioned in Table II, the run time of the norm bound in the -5 to 10 dB range (with 1 dB increments) was 32076 seconds (i.e., more than 8.9 hours) on a SUN UltraSparc platform, while it was only 4 seconds for the LB-s bound (note that the dot-product bound is looser than the LB-s bound at high SNRs and also has a longer run-time).
+The second version of the algorithm to compute the LB-s bound in Section II-B drastically reduces the computation time for the LB-s bound.
+For example, as mentioned in Table II, the run time of the norm bound in the -5- to 10-dB range (with 1-dB increments) was 32 076 s (i.e., more than 8.9 h) on a SUN UltraSparc platform, while it was only 4 s for the LB-s bound at high SNRs and also has a longer run time).
 A similar behavior is observed in Table III.
-The run-time of the LB-s bound for other high-rate codes with large blocklengths, for which computing the norm bound becomes infeasible, is also in the same order.
-Reduced run time together with the fact that the LB-s bound is tight at high SNRs, are two main advantages of the LB-s bound.
+The run time of the LB-s bound for other high-rate codes with large block lengths, for which computing the norm bound becomes infeasible, is also in the same order.
+Reduced run time together with the fact that the LB-s bound is tight at high SNRs are two main advantages of the LB-s bound.

 IV.
-CONCLUSIONS
+CONCLUSION

 We derived a simple algorithmic lower bound on the error probability of soft ML decoded block codes based on the KAT lower bound.
-The bound, denoted by LB-s, is asymptotically tight and it can be calculated using only the weight enumeration information of the underlying code.
-It is observed that the LB-s lower bound is tighter than the original KAT lower bound everywhere and it is tighter than the other lower bounds considered in this paper at high SNRs.
+The bound, denoted by LB-s, is asymptotically tight, and it can be calculated using only the weight enumeration information of the underlying code.
+It is observed that the LB-s lower bound is tighter than the original KAT lower bound everywhere and it is tighter than the other lower bounds considered in this letter at high SNRs.
 The computation time of the bound is also significantly shorter than the bounds studied here.
-The results of this paper were presented for the AWGN channel.
+The results of this letter were presented for the AWGN channel.
 Nevertheless, they can be used for other channel models, such as block Rayleigh fading or space-time orthogonal block coded channels.
 The required pairwise error probability expressions for such channels can be found in [1].